percolate/sdic/README.md

 ### Pretty sure that's what `CHECK` constraints are for.

 Right but there are 2 main differences:
 - `CHECK` constraints are checked on every write, for expensive checks (e.g. one that require scanning a whole big table) it's not an option.
-The point here is to choose how often you run the checks.
-For us it's nightly.
+The point here is to choose how often you run the checks, and to not have to run them on writes.
+For us it's once, nightly.
 - MySQL simply ignores the `CHECK` statement.